yet-another-static-site-generator/yass/README.md

  3. `alr update && alr build`
  YASS will now be in the project's `./bin` directory.

-This should automatically pull all of the dependencies in, ie AWS and libcmark.
+This should pull all of the dependencies in, ie AWS and libcmark.

 ### Using gprbuild